phwillot/holberton-system_engineering-devops/0x00-shell_basics/README.md

 # 0x00-shell_basics

-## Commands learned in this project:
+## During this project I learned about these commands :

 - cd
 - ls